pokt-network/poktroll/docusaurus/docs/operate/testing/load_testing_devnet.md

 ## Prerequisites

-### 1. Create and configure the TestNet
+### 1. Create and configure the DevNet

-Please refer to DevNet creation guide [here](../infrastructure/devnet.md#how-to-create)
+Please refer to the DevNet creation guide [here](../infrastructure/devnet.md#how-to-create).

 ### 2. Stake the necessary actors

-- Depending on your LoadTesting requirement, you may need to stake one or more `gateways` and `suppliers`;
+- Depending on your load testing requirements, you may need to stake one or more `gateways` and `suppliers`.
-- [DevNet documentation](../infrastructure/devnet.md#stake-actors) provides more details about staking actors in DevNets;
+- [DevNet documentation](../infrastructure/devnet.md#stake-actors) provides more details about staking actors in DevNets.
-- Note to save the addresses of

 ### 3. Configure the load testing manifest

 [Load Testing documentation](./load_testing.md#manifest-modification) provides information on how the load test manifest can be modified to run against DevNets.
 DevNets are not much different from TestNets, but they do not have randomly generated addresses.
-Instead, the addresses are shared with LocalNet for convinience.
+Instead, the addresses are shared with LocalNet for convenience.

 ## Full example